intrepidcs/libicsneo/README.md

 ## Building from Source
 ### Windows
-Building will require Microsoft Visual Studio 2017+ and CMake to be installed.
+Building will require MSVC 2017 version 15.7 or newer and CMake to be installed.
 ### macOS
 Getting the dependencies is easiest with the Homebrew package manager.
 You will also need XCode installed.
 You can then install CMake, an up-to-date version of GCC or Clang, and `libusb-1.0`.
 ### Linux
 The dependencies are as follows
  - CMake 3.12 or above
- - GCC 4.7 or above, 4.8+ recommended
+ - GCC 7 or above
  - `libusb-1.0-0-dev`
  - `libpcap0.8-dev`
  - `build-essential` is recommended